 Basic theory and practice of quantitative and instrumental chemical analysis and chemical equilibrium.
 Laboratory work covering gravimetric, instrumental, and volumetric analyses.
-Prerequisite: CHEM 111-112.
-Co-requisite: C331-332 labs, 2 credit hours each.
-CHEM 331, Fall alternate years; CHEM 332, Spring alternate years
+Prerequisite for enrollment in CHEM 331 is successful completion of CHEM 221 with a grade of C- or better.
+Prerequisite for enrollment in CHEM 332 is successful completion of CHEM 331 with a grade of C- or better.
+Co-requisite: CHEM 331-332 labs, 2 credit hours each.
+CHEM 331, Fall alternate years; CHEM 332, Spring alternate years.